AresMUSH/aresmush.com/tutorials/install/easy-mode.md

 6. A statement affirming: "I have read and understood the Easy Mode terms of service, AresMUSH license agreement, and (if applicable) the AresMUSH subdomain terms of service."

 {% note %}
 Your email is needed to transfer the server snapshot image to you.
-It must match the email you used for your Digital Ocean account.
+It must match the email you used for your DigitalOcean account.
 I pledge not to do anything nefarious with your email.
 See our [privacy policy](/privacy.html) for details.
 {% endnote %}

 ## Clone Your Server

-I will transfer a Digital Ocean snapshot image to your account.
+I will transfer a DigitalOcean snapshot image to your account.
 This image has everything you need to clone a droplet (aka server) with Ares installed on Ubuntu Linux.

 {% note %}
 You have seven days to accept the transfer otherwise the request will be aborted.
 You are responsible for the server costs once you accept the transfer.
 {% endnote %}

-1. Log into your Digital Ocean account.
+1. Log into your DigitalOcean account.
 2. Go to 'Images' and you should see a pending snapshot transfer request.
 Click 'Accept'.
 3. Now on the 'Images' page you should see the snapshot.
 Select 'Create Droplet' to turn that snapshot image into a droplet (aka server).
 {% include pretty_image.html file="install-ares/create-droplet-2.png" %}